 Anxietycentre.com is a website that specializes exclusively on anxiety disorders.

 Through quality content and helpful tips, they promote scientifically valid approaches to treating anxiety and other related problems.

 If you’re interested in getting a professional opinion about your condition, you can even contact a therapist via their website.

-Since anxiety is their primary focus, the site offers a simple 10-item social anxiety test that provides a general assessment of your problem.
+Since anxiety is their primary focus, the site offers a simple 10-item Social Anxiety Test – Self Quiz that provides a general assessment of your problem.